A Treatise on Differential Geometry and its role in Relativity Theory: Parametric Representation

 We have $P(0)=P(2\pi)$.
-So if we take the interval as $0 \leq u <2\pi$ then the correspondence between points and parametric values is one-one and the parameter become a coordinate.\\\\ {\bf Note:} If in the eq. (\ref{3.1}) of a curve $f^{i'}(u)$ are all identically zero then $f^i(u)$ are all constants and the locus of (\ref{3.1}) reduces to a point and then eq. (\ref{3.1}) is not called a curve.
+So if we take the interval as $0 \leq u <2\pi$ then the correspondence between points and parametric values is one-one and the parameter become a coordinate.\\

+{\bf Note:} If in the eq. (\ref{3.1}) of a curve $f^{i'}(u)$ are all identically zero then $f^i(u)$ are all constants and the locus of (\ref{3.1}) reduces to a point and then eq. (\ref{3.1}) is not called a curve.
 It may however happen that $f^{i'}(u)=(0, 0, \ldots ,0)$ at isolated points.
-The parameter will be said to be irregular at such points.\\\\
+The parameter will be said to be irregular at such points.\\